Rocky Mountaineer GoldLeaf Service

 A crew of hosts and a culinary team provide passengers with the same level of service expected at a five-star restaurant.
 The Rocky Mountaineer Gold Leaf menu showcases regional cuisine, prepared onboard using local ingredients.
 Every meal reflects the region’s flavours, making Rocky Mountaineer food an essential part of the experience.
 Journeys are filled with new sights, including snow-capped mountain peaks, rushing rivers, and cascading waterfalls.
 The Rocky Mountaineer trips are a once-in-a-lifetime train experience.
 The impeccable onboard service is one small part of what makes it so memorable.
 Onboard hosts on the train contribute to a warm and welcoming atmosphere.
 The kindness and hospitality help create a memorable train vacation experience.

-Assigned seats in a bi-level glass-dome coach, gourmet meals in a dedicated dining room, and access to an exclusive outdoor viewing platform is included in the Rocky Mountaineer GoldLeaf Service.
+Assigned seats in a bi-level glass-dome coach, gourmet meals in a dedicated dining room, and access to an exclusive outdoor viewing platform are included in the Rocky Mountaineer GoldLeaf Service.
 GoldLeaf service is a premium experience that includes travel in bi‑level glass‑dome coaches, with upper‑level seating in reclinable chairs featuring enhanced leg and foot rests for better comfort.
 The large glass‑dome windows provide sweeping panoramic views of the surrounding landscapes, including pine forests, river valleys, and mountain peaks.
 The lower level includes an outdoor viewing platform where guests may step outside to enjoy fresh air and views of the passing scenery.
 Knowledgeable Rocky Mountaineer hosts travel onboard, sharing stories about historic sites, local wildlife, and the natural environment, creating an engaging narrative throughout the journey.

 Dining is a central feature of GoldLeaf Service as meals are served in a dedicated lower‑level dining room during the all-daylight journey.
 Guests enjoy three-course gourmet meals paired with award-winning Okanagan wines, alongside a selection of hot and cold beverages, snacks, and afternoon tea.
 The service includes multiple hosts who assist with seating, meals, and commentary to ensure a comfortable journey.
 Luggage handling is provided, with bags delivered directly to accommodations in Kamloops or Quesnel, reducing the need for carrying heavy items and streamlining travel transitions.